LPCIC/coq-elpi/derive/README.md

 ## derive.eqK

-Generates, for each cnostructor, the correctness lemma for the comparison function.
+Generates, for each constructor, the correctness lemma for the comparison function.

 ```coq